-The creation of knowledge through research underpins improvements in Australia's health service delivery and intervention.
-This research can be of the most fundamental nature or can be applied, directly addressing clinical problems, public health issues or how health services are provided.
+Knowledge growth through research underpins improvements in Australia's health and health services.
+This research can be fundamental or can be applied, directly addressing clinical problems, public and environmental health issues or the provision of health services.

 The creation of knowledge does not, of itself, lead to widespread implementation and positive impacts on health.
-The knowledge must be translated into changes in practice and policy for the benefits to flow to Australians.
+The knowledge must be translated into changes in practice and policy for the benefits and impacts to flow to Australians.

 NHMRC’s role in research translation

 NHMRC is supported by the National Health and Medical Research Council Act 1992 (the Act) which aims to raise the standard of individual and public health in Australia.
 The Act enables NHMRC to engage in activities to achieve its intentions and foster the consideration of ethical issues relating to health.

 NHMRC achieves its functions through a number of activities.
 These activities include:

 - issuing and approving clinical practice, public health and environmental guidelines

 - developing standards and advice for guideline developers

 - maintaining the Australian Clinical Practice Guidelines Portal and Register

 - funding health and medical research.